Frequently Asked Questions

 Framework

-Under the CPFTA, the Consumers Association of Singapore (“CASE”) and Singapore Tourism Board (“STB”) are the first points of contact for consumers.
-This means that they would assist consumers with complaints and feedback, engage suppliers to address consumers’ concerns regarding unfair practices, and may also obtain compensation through negotiations, mediation and/or a Voluntary Compliance Agreement (“VCA”).
+Under the CPFTA, the Consumers Association of Singapore (“CASE”) and Singapore Tourism Board (“STB”) are the first points of contact for local consumers and tourists respectively to handle complaints.
+CASE will assist aggrieved consumers to obtain redress, and in some cases, compensation through negotiation and/or mediation.
+Errant retailers may enter into a Voluntary Compliance Agreement ("VCA") with CASE or STB.
 VCA is one of the levers that can be used to stop errant suppliers from continuing with the unfair practice(s).
 As the first points of contact, the agencies also play the advocacy role in educating consumers and raising awareness on consumer rights.

 In the event that a supplier persistently engages in unfair practices, CASE/STB may refer the supplier to CCCS for non-criminal infringements or to the Police in a criminal case.